danielfrg/pelican-jupyter/README.md

 ```

+Note the empty line at the end, you need that.

 ### Option 2

 Open the `.ipynb` file in a text editor and look for the `metadata` tag should see.